 How do I identify a potential digital currency scam?

-To spread awareness of this risk and to try to guard you from them, we have made an overview with some recommendations.
-These are especially important, because transactions from digital currency are almost always irreversible.
+To spread awareness of this risk and to safeguard you from it as much as possible, we have made an overview with recommendations.
+This is especially important because transactions of digital currency are almost always irreversible.

-Please note: the below overview is limited and does not include all recommendations.
+Please note: the overview below is limited and does not include all recommendations.

 - Never share the password of your Bitvavo account with others.
 Also never share your password with Bitvavo or someone who pretends to be Bitvavo.